Shee-Mei Lok, PhD

 2009–current Principal Investigator, Center for Bioimaging Sciences, NUS, Singapore

-2021-2024 Provost's Chair Professor, Duke-NUS and NUS
+2019–current Professor, in both Duke-NUS and DBS, NUS

 1999-2004 Junior research fellow in the Institute of Molecular and Cell Biology, Singapore.